-Sami - Amal's father (Age 43).
-Sami grew up in the Qalandiya Refugee Camp.
+Samaan - Amal's father (Age 43).
+Samaan grew up in the Qalandiya Refugee Camp.
 He became a psychologist with the intent to heal the trauma of the Palestinian people.

 Noora - Amal's mother (Age 41).
-Human rights lawyer.
-Native of Jerusalem/Al-Quds.
-Daughter of a Mu'azzin who didn't encourage her pursuit of music because of her gender.
+A human rights lawyer and daughter of a mu'azzin in Jerusalem.

-Marwan - Amal's uncle, Sami's brother, Miftah's father (Age 45).
-Marwan is a high-ranking official of the Islamic Jihad Movement in the West Bank.
+Marwan - Amal's uncle, Samaan's brother, Walīd's father (Age 45).
+Marwan is a high-ranking official of Hamas in the West Bank.
 He is responsible for Daniel's death.